rafal19/data-analyst-portfolio/FBREF_web_scrapping/README.md

 # Premier League Players Web Scrapper (Data scrapped from Fbref)

-I have wrritten the code that generates the data set of the user's choice.
+I have written the code that generates the dataset of the user's choice.
 The user can choose between 8 sections of data type and 20 teams in any combination.
 The output is a CSV file containing the stats of the players selected by the user.
-The user has to enter values in the exact way as listed above the list of options in each part of program.
+The user must enter the values in exactly the same way as shown above the list of options in each part of the programme.
+The file is automatically saved in the same folder as the web_scrapper.py file.
+It contains data from the current season, generated up to the date of the request.
+The terminology of the tables is the same as in the original website.
+In my spare time I will try to update the descriptions of each column, for now I would advise to look up descriptions in an original website if you're not familiar with certain columns.